DavisVaughan/furrr/README.md

 ```

 For each split, we want to calculate assessments on the holdout data, so
-a function was created to allow us to easily extract what we need from
+a function was created to allow us to apply the model and easily extract
-each split.
+what we need from each split.

 ``` r
 library(broom)